Terms and Conditions

 12.4 Indemnity by the Customer

-Subject to Section 11.3 (Exclusions from Liability Cap), the Customer agrees to defend any suit or action brought against the Provider for any third-party claim that the Customer Content directly infringes such third party's patent, copyright, or trademark, or misappropriates such third party's trade secret, or violates applicable law.
+- any third-party claim that the Customer Content and/or any Customer Marks directly infringes such third party's patent, copyright, or trademark, or misappropriates such third party's trade secret, or violates applicable law; and

 12.5 Indemnification Procedure